NyasaShaiju/FashionHub-E-CommerceHomepgForClothing/README.md

 🛍️ Fashion Hub - E-Commerce Home Page
 Welcome to Fashion Hub, a sleek and modern e-commerce home page for a fashion website.
-This project is designed to showcase stylish fashion products, engaging banners, and user-friendly navigation to give customers an amazing first impression.
+This project is designed to showcase stylish fashion products, engaging banners, and user-friendly navigation to give customers an amazing first impression

 🌐 Features
 Hero section with eye-catching banner and CTA